ar-fi/syncmount/README.md

 # USB Drives automount daemon for AR-Fi Sync solution

-This piece of software is designed and implemented as a single-client daemon utility, intended for use by its client as source for notifications about mount/unmount events.
+This piece of software is designed and implemented as a single-client daemon utility, intended for use by its client as source of notifications about mount/unmount events.
 Syncmount uses Linux kernel bindings to monitor attachement and detachement of USB mass storage devices and mounts found partitions/volumes with filesystems, supported by kernel.
 The nature of tasks, run by syncmount, requires root priveledges to be able to mount filesystems.

 ## Features:

 * mounts filesystems, supported by Linux kernel (may require extra kernel modules to be installed to support particular filesystems)
-* sends notification to unpreviledged piece of software by means of Linux Message Queue
+* sends notification to unpreviledged piece of software by means of POSIX Message Queue
 * can be used in unpriveledged mode for monitoring of attached USB storage devices only
 * runs in background as well as in foregroud
 * can mount filesystems both in read-only and read-write modes, depending on the label of partition/volume.
-* can be commanded by third party software to unmount particular partition/volume by means of dedicated Linus Message Queue
+* can be commanded by third party software to unmount particular partition/volume by means of dedicated POSIX Message Queue

 ## Build